TheRealFayz/Tactica/README.md

 ## What it does (TL;DR)
 ### 1. Announce tactics fast
-- Post default or custom strategies to self or raid with one click or /tt commands.
+- Post default or custom strategies to self or raid with one click or `/tt post` commands.
 Auto-popup on boss (toggleable).
-- `/tt` or `/tt post` for settings and frame.
+- `/tt post` for settings and frame.
 - `/tt auto` toggles the auto-popup on boss (same as the checkbox in **/tt options**).
 - `/tt list` for all raid tactics available (default and custom).
 - `/tt add` to add your custom tactics ("enter" for line breaks will divide tactic into separate /raid msg's).